Nensi1311/text-extraction/README.md

 # 📄 PDF Transaction Extractor

 A full-stack web application that automatically extracts financial transactions from bank statement PDFs using AI-powered text processing.
-The application processes PDF files, extracts transaction data, and exports the results as CSV files.
+The application processes PDF files, extracts transaction data and exports the results as CSV files.

 ## ✨ Features